iOS 14.5+: From day one until now

 Building the groundwork for a strategy that maximizes user consent is a smart first step for success on iOS because it not only minimizes disruption, it makes long-term strategizing and allocation of budget more straightforward.

 While the more consented users you have the better, smart marketers are investing in future-proof measurement solutions that prioritize the leveraging of aggregated data sets—and any model used for forecasting or projection is only as powerful and precise as the data you feed it.
 In short, device-level data is great but it is not essential.

 Adjust’s solutions: Conversion Hub, SKAN 4, and beyond

 As we’ve covered extensively in this guide, conversion value strategies that make the most of SKAN are essential for success on iOS.
 This is why we launched Conversion Hub in September 2022, our smart, easy-to-use, conversion value solution that empowers clients, via machine learning, to map and configure app-specific conversion value setups.
 Conversion Hub is an in-house SKAN expert for clients of all sizes.
-We are currently working on updating Conversion Hub to maximize coarse grain values and lockWindow.
-By gathering insights and working closely with clients and partners, we will offer a robust update in-line with our mission to bring next-generation solutions that reflect industry needs to the market.
+Conversion Hub is now fully able to support all SKAN 4 features, including coarse conversion values and lockWindow.
+By gathering insights and working closely with clients and partners, we will continue to offer robust updates in-line with our mission to bring next-generation solutions that reflect industry needs to the market.